lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 Backend.AI supports dedicated storage to preserve user's files.
 Since the files and directories of a compute session are deleted upon session termination, it is recommended to save them in a storage folder.
-List of storage folders can be found by selecting the Storage on the left sidebar.
+List of storage folders can be found by selecting the Data & Storage page on the sidebar.
+You can see the information such as the folder name and ID, the NFS host name where the folder is located (Location), and folder access rights (Permission).

 .. image:: vfolder_list.png
    :alt: Folder list in Storage page

 There are two types of storage folders.
-User type folders can be created by normal users, and you can check that ther is one user icon in the Type column.
+User folders can be created by normal users, and you can see that there is one user icon in the Type panel.
-On the other hand, Group folders can be recognized by an icon with multiple users in the column.
-Group folders are created by domain admins, and normal users can only see group folders which are created in a group where user belongs.
+On the other hand, Group folders can be recognized by an icon with multiple users in the panel.
+Group folders are created by domain admins, and normal users can only see group folders created for the group in which the users belong.

 Create storage folder